-To live within our means we will ensure that we are operating as efficiently and effectively as possible.
-We will explore opportunities to better collaborate with our public and private sector partners, through the successful completion of short-term initiatives (see "Performance Section" starting page 26).
+In order to live within our means we will ensure that we are operating as efficiently and effectively as possible.
+We will explore opportunities to better collaborate with our public and private sector partners, through the successful completion of short-term initiatives (see "Performance Section" starting page 25).